It is always a bonus if you ca grow plants without using harsh artificial chemicals. Lemon juice is often suggested as a

 You can imagine how quickly this grows: a solution with a pH of 1 has one million times the hydrogen ion concentration of a solution with a pH of 7.

-Lemon juice or other citrus juices are not suitable for lowering pH in your system, due to the potential to harm bacteria in your system.
+Now you know that lemon and other citrus juices are not suitable for lowering pH, due to the potential to harm bacteria.
 Similarly, baking soda is not suitable for raising pH, due to the sodium content.

-The key takeaway is to start slowly, using a little pH DOWN or pH UP to gradually change your pH.
+The key takeaway is to start slowly, gradually changing your pH.
 Otherwise, you run the risk of overshooting the target pH range and damaging your plants.

-I hope this article was helpful in explaining a bit about pH.
+I hope this article was helpful in explaining a bit about pH – if so, please share it with someone who can use the information.